notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 {NOTATION_CONFIG}/signingkeys.json
 ```

-Since the signing key store is user-specific, the system level `{NOTATION_CONFIG}` is not recommended.
+The signing key store is user-specific.
 Developers SHOULD consider safe places to store the passphrase-protected key and certificate pairs, or opt to remote signing.

 For testing purpose, the following directory structure is suggested.